Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ## Overview

-### What is AR?
-LINK???

-- Image examples for Geolocative, Image Trigger, SLAM.
-- If you can program, you can do more complicated
-- Terminology

-Molly Hankwitz' video of my lecture??

 ### What is ARpoise and why is Hidden Histories using it?

 **TEXT on AR and ARpoise, including ARpoise app and AR-voc app**???